GnosGnas/EE2003-Computer-Organisation/a1/README.md

 The other alternative is to have a reduced hardware with a single register to hold the final product.
 This **accumulates** the final product by iterating over several clock cycles (how many?).
 A diagram indicating the architecture is shown here.

 ![Sequential Multiplier](./fig/seqmult.png)

-## HowTo

-Fork this repository (`EE2003-2021/a1`) into your namespace so that you can edit and push changes.

-You are given a test bench (`seq_mult.v`) with suitable test cases (`test_in.dat`).
-The assignment repository also contains a `run.sh` script that will compile the code and run the tests that will be performed on the drone server.
-You can use this to confirm correct operation of your code.

-**IMPORTANT**: the filename for the code that you write must be `seq_mult.v` - otherwise the auto-grader will not recognize it.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-### Submitting

-Follow the instructions from assignment 0 to tag and push and check the results on drone.
-Submit the drone link on Moodle.

-## Date

-Due Midnight, Aug 22, 2021